xiaolw95/NetMoss/README.md

 NetMoss is a tool developed for integrating large-scale data and identifying disease associated biomarkers based on network algorithm.
 Here we provide a R package to acheive this goal.

-NetMoss2 now is available!
+`NetMoss2` now is available!
 See https://github.com/xiaolw95/NetMoss2
-Additional function has been added in this new version
+Additional function has been added in this new version:
+1. Single file is supported as input.
+2. Network can be constructed automatically from abundance matrix.
+3. NetMoss results are visualized as paired networks.

 ## Contents
 - [Installation](#installation)